 Kelly Patel also denied that she and her husband, Rohit "Hamid" Patel, discriminate.

 "Me and my husband never called anyone any names," she said.
 "We have tenants of all kinds, of all different types of genders."

-Santos said he was advised by Converse's attorney, Daniel Yockey, not to speak to the media.
+Santos said he was advised by Converse's former attorney, Daniel Yockey, not to speak to the media.

 The complaint also states that Ken Patel and Kelly Patel's actions violated the Unruh Civil Rights Act, which prohibits discrimination based on sexual orientation, among other protected classes.
 The law applies to all businesses in California.
 The lawsuit claims Converse was not given equal accommodations, privileges, or advantages at the hotel because he is gay and that he was subjected to "harassment ... invasion of privacy, [and] homosexual slurs," by the Patels.

 "They've made references about me being gay to so many people and in front of people, commented on it, and made innuendos," Converse said in the interview.

 Last week, Converse filed a police report for an incident in which Kelly Patel's husband, Rohit "Hamid" Patel, violently pushed open the bathroom door while Converse was inside to, as Converse said, intentionally hurt him.